kekyo/FlashCap/README.md

 ## About transcoder

-The "raw image data" obtained from a device may not be a JPEG or DIB bitmap, which we can easily handle.
+The "raw image data" obtained from a device may not be a JPEG or RGB DIB bitmap, which we can easily handle.
 Typically, video format is called "MJPEG" (Motion JPEG) or "YUV" if it is not a continuous stream such as MPEG.

 "MJPEG" is completely the same as JPEG, so FlashCap returns the image data as is.
 In contrast, the "YUV" format has the same data header format as a DIB bitmap, but the contents are completely different.
 Therefore, many image decoders will not be able to process it if it is saved as is in a file such as "output.bmp".

-Therefore, FlashCap automatically converts "YUV" format image data into "RGB" DIB format.
+Therefore, FlashCap automatically converts "YUV" format image data into RGB DIB format.
 This process is called "transcoding."
 Earlier, I explained that `ReferImage()` "basically no copying occurs here," but in the case of "YUV" format, transcoding occurs, so a kind of copying is performed.
 (FlashCap handles transcoding in multi-threaded, but even so, large image data can affect performance.)